openSUSE/rstxml2docbook/README.rst

 Building the DocBook Files
 ==========================

-After you have created the intermediate XML files, it's now the time to use the :program:`rstxml2db` script.
+After you have created the intermediate XML files, it's now time to use the :program:`rstxml2db` script.
 The script reads in all XML files and creates DocBook files, for example::